eljojo/faircamp-fork/manual/reference/04 Tracks (track.eno).md

 extra files in a track directory will be treated as *track extras*, by default separately downloadable from the track's download page.

+If you provide a cover image, use `description` within the [cover](#cover) option to include an image description for it.
+This image description functions as alt text, improving the accessibility of your site for people with limited vision, screen readers, etc.

 For all the things that can be customized in a `track.eno` manifest, see the options documented below (and the "at a glance" overview at the top of the page).